 The Maxwell cluster is composed of a Maxwell partition and resources which are contributed by various groups on the DESY campus.

-The Maxwell partition is available for everyone on the DESY campus as well as external users of the Photon Science Facilities - under one condition: your application is suitable for high-performance computing.
+The Maxwell partition is available for DESY members as well as external users of the Photon Science Facilities - under one condition: your application is suitable for high-performance computing.
 That could include

 - multi-core MPI applications which can efficiently use most of the cores on a single or multiple nodes